michael-sumner/go-make-things/content/articles/2019-08-12-a-simple-alternative-to-react-and-vue-that-weighs-just-2-5-kb.md

 var element = <h1>Hello, {name}</h1>;
 ```

-The thing is, you can enjoy that same syntax natively with [template literals].
+The thing is, you can enjoy that same syntax natively with [template literals](/template-literals-in-vanilla-js/).

 ```js
 // Vanilla JS